 When was Cherokee County, NC Created?

 Cherokee County was created on January 4, 1839 from Macon County.
-This county was named for the Cherokee Nation, an the Indian tribe who still live in the western part of the State.

 What counties are adjacent to Cherokee County, NC?

 Bordering Counties are Graham County, Macon County, Clay County, Union County, Georgia, Fannin County, Georgia, Polk County, Tennessee, Monroe County, Tennessee .

 Where can find Cherokee County Birth, marriage, Divorce and Death Records?

 Cherokee County vital records can be found at the North Carolina Department of Health which has copies of birth records after 1913 and death records after 1930, copies of marriage since Jan 1962 and a Divorce records since 1958.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in North Carolina for current fees and application process.